erikkroes/erikkroes-nl/src/blog/community-corporations-and-more.md

 ## Europe
 If you're not aware yet, June 2025 is when the European Accessibility Act (EAA) comes in effect.
 That's less than 9 months or 3 quarters for lots of organizations to do lots of work.
 EN 301 549 is a European standard for accessibility that will play a key role in this.
-Last year I spent quite some time making an accessible HTML version if it (instead of a horrible PDF-file currently).
+Last year I spent quite some time making an accessible HTML version of it (instead of a horrible PDF-file currently).
 I hope setting up a foundation opens a route for me to contribute to this standard even more.
 I think I'm already the first individual to have an account for their [GitLab-repository](https://labs.etsi.org/rep/HF/en301549).

 ## Corporations
 With the EAA-deadline coming up, companies are waking up!
 I've been happy to contribute to several large organizations (think e-commerce, telecommunications, television, sports and such).